 My last quick thought on finding the right idea is creating something that you can continue to grow, build up, and invest time or money into to keep growing your passive income.

 CASE STUDY: Blogging

-Let’s say you run a personal finance blog like mine with 100 articles making you $1,000 a month primarily with traffic coming in from google.
+Let’s say you run a personal finance and wealth management blog like mine with 100 articles making you $1,000 a month primarily with traffic coming in from google.
 That’s great residual income and as long as you keep the website updated, content refreshed every so often, that income is reliable.

 If you wanted to grow that you’d have 3 options:

 - Create a product and weave it into all your posts

 Each of these direct inputs, could easily grow the residual income that comes from your blog.

 It’s great to have the option to grow your residual income stream.

 I love passive income ideas that can grow with more direct input from you. $1,000 a month is awesome and may be enough for you, but as time goes on, you want to able to earn more without too much additional work.

 The best passive income idea is one you can continue to level-up over time.